People of Clark & Karsh

 Beth Goldstein graduated from the University of California at Los Angeles with a dual BA in Art History and Psychology (2003) and a Masters in Library and Information Science (2005).
 An estate manager for the Karshes with 10+ years of experience, she also manages the financial and administrative side of Clark & Karsh and is a Program Officer for Karsh Family Foundation.

-Sully, a wheaten terrier with over three years of construction site supervision experience, is the office dog.
+Sully, a wheaten terrier with over ten years of construction site supervision experience, is the office dog.